partlyhuman/loopycart/docs/USAGE.md

 Chrome will remember your pairing, so in the future, all you have to do is plug in the Floopy Drive and tap the "RP2040 Zero detected" notification.
 That's it!

+## Disconnecting

+It should be safe to pull out the USB after finishing using the Floopy Drive.
+You don't have to close the browser or hit the disconnect button, but you can.

 # Using the Floopy Drive